-Participants may contribute up to 25% of pre-tax annual compensation, as defined by the Plan, limited to \$16,500 per annum.
-In addition, eligible participants who have attained the age of 50 before the close of the plan year are eligible to make "catch-up" contributions up to \$5,500 for the 2010 and 2009 plan years.
+Each year, participants may contribute up to 10% of pre-tax annual compensation, as defined by the Plan, up to the maximum amount allowed by law.
+In addition, eligible participants who have attained age 50 before the close of the plan year shall be eligible to make catch-up contributions up to \$1,000.
 The Company matches 100% of the first 1% of eligible compensation that a participant contributes to the Plan, plus 50% of the next 5% of eligible compensation contributed by the participant.